European

 PST members

-In January 2012 ESO invited the astronomical community to nominate candidates for the ELT Project Science Team by the end of March 2012, receive more than 80 strong nominations.
+In January 2012 ESO invited the astronomical community to nominate candidates for the ELT Project Science Team by the end of March 2012, receiving more than 80 strong nominations.
 The project was very grateful for the overwhelming response and the great interest of the community in helping to steer the project.

 PST members are appointed for a renewable term of 3 years.
 The current team composition is: